bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/stringify.md

 ### Issue with JSON.stringify() when serializing circular references

-Note that since the [JSON format](https://www.json.org/) doesn't support object references (although an [IETF draft exists](https://datatracker.ietf.org/doc/html/draft-pbryan-zyp-json-ref-03)), a [`TypeError`](../typeerror) will be thrown if one attempts to encode an object with circular references.
+Note that since the [JSON format](https://www.json.org/) doesn’t support object references (although an [IETF draft exists](https://datatracker.ietf.org/doc/html/draft-pbryan-zyp-json-ref-03)), a [`TypeError`](../typeerror) will be thrown if one attempts to encode an object with circular references.

     const circularReference = {};
     circularReference.myself = circularReference;